 Although you will be provided with a thermal winter overall, I think anyone heading to the Arctic needs a good, thick coat, even if it’s just to keep you warm from the airport to your hotel.
 I found that I didn’t want to wear my thermal overalls all the time during my stay, for example when I was walking to dinner, so it was good to have a big padded parka to wrap myself up in.

 This definitely doesn’t need to be an expensive investment.
-I scrolled through the internet to find the best deals, and discovered that TK Maxx (other retailers are available!) offer some great coats with massively reduced prices.
+I scrolled through the internet to find the best deals and discovered that TK Maxx (other retailers are available!) offer some great coats with massively reduced prices.
 I just typed ‘Arctic Parka’ into the search bar and found plenty of choice.
 I have since found mine great to wear in the UK, for things like dog walks and winter strolls.

 5. EVERYTHING is provided, so use it!

 If you have booked a trip that states ‘cold weather clothing is provided for the duration’ (which the majority of our trips do), this means that literally everything is provided.
-Hotels have high quality winter boots, mittens, hats, thermal overalls, socks, some even provide jumpers – you name it and they’ve got it.
+Hotels have high-quality winter boots, mittens, hats, thermal overalls, socks, some even provide jumpers – you name it and they’ve got it.

 The reason I would encourage people to use the provided clothing rather than your own is because I learned this lesson the hard way.
-I made the mistake of wearing my own mittens on a husky safari, which ultimately ended in me crippled with pain and unable to drive my sleigh as my hands were so cold!
-Luckily the guide noticed my pained expression, gave me her gloves, and my fingers warmed up within 30 seconds.
+I made the mistake of wearing my own mittens on a husky safari, which ultimately ended with me crippled with pain and unable to drive my sleigh as my hands were so cold!
+Luckily the guide noticed my pained expression, gave me her gloves and my fingers warmed up within 30 seconds.